GOTODOCO/.github/profile/README.md

-# GOTODOCO
+# Welcome to GOTODOCO

-#### Content Reimagined

-GOTODOCO is designed with intent, created for purpose, and your GOTO for exceptional and considerate DOCO, tools, frameworks, and Enterprise applications.

-We are pioneering a new way to improve the consideration and engagement of content and information using our curated, user-centric framework as the foundation.
+Your GOTO for exceptional and considerate DOCO.
+We are pioneering a new way to improve DOCO, content, and information using our user-centric framework as the foundation.

-## Get Started

-Get started with our Kickstarter GitHub template.
+## Designed with Intent and Created for Purpose

+Our curated, intelligent, simple, and considerate frameworks, apps, and concepts simplify and deliver content for the ultimate user and audience engagement and consumption experiences.

 ### Initiatives